GNU/Linux Desktop Survival Guide

 by Graham Williams

-20190313 Git is the most widely used version control system today with Microsoft's centralised github platform hosting many of today's open source projects as well as supporting many product teams.
-In addition to github there is an open source git development gitlab which can either host your git repository for you or else you can install your own gitlab server.
+20190313 Git is the most widely used version control system today.
+Microsoft's centralised github platform hosts many and perhaps most of today's open source projects as well as supporting many product teams.
+In addition to github there is a very popular open source git platform called gitlab which can either host your git repository for you or else you can install your own gitlab server.
 Another major commercial git provider is bitbucket.

-The basic starting point for using git is to clone a pre-exisiting
+The basic starting point for using git is to clone a pre-existing

 repository, or a fork of someone else's repository.
 You can also